naval40/meetingroom-reservation/README.md

 ## Run
-you can run on IDE or type below in console
+you can run on IDE or type below in console at project root path

 ```
+./gradlew build
-./gradlew build & java -jar build/libs/meetingroom-reservation-0.0.1-SNAPSHOT.jar
+java -jar build/libs/meetingroom-reservation-0.0.1-SNAPSHOT.jar
 ```

 ## 개선사항